louvain_communities#

 Find the best partition of a graph using the Louvain Community Detection Algorithm.

-Louvain Community Detection Algorithm is a simple method to extract the community structure of a network.
-This is a heuristic method based on modularity optimization.
+Louvain Community Detection seeks to extract the community structure of a network.
+It is a heuristic algorithm based on modularity optimization.
 [1]

 \[\Delta Q = \frac{k_{i,in}}{2m} - \gamma\frac{ \Sigma_{tot} \cdot k_i}{2m^2}\]

-For the directed case the modularity gain can be computed using this formula according to [3]
+For the directed case the modularity gain can be computed (see [3]) using the formula:

 \[\Delta Q = \frac{k_{i,in}}{m} - \gamma\frac{k_i^{out} \cdot\Sigma_{tot}^{in} + k_i^{in} \cdot \Sigma_{tot}^{out}}{m^2}\]